Uchikoza Kabuki Theater 内子座

 How to Get There

-Take a train from Matsuyama JR station to Uchiko.
-Once you're there, Uchiko-za is just a 10-minute walk away.
-You can rent a bike from the gift shop near the station or take the Chagamaru Retro Bus to get there.
-The bus runs on weekends and holidays.
+Take a train from Matsuyama Station to Uchiko.
+Once you're there, Uchikoza is just a 10-minute walk away.
+You can rent a bike from the gift shop near the station or take the municipal bus to get there.

 Risen from the ashes